Most of my prayers are like drive-by

 “Stanley Kunitz says that poetry, all poetry, is a form of spiritual testimony; it comes in the form of a blessing.
 And for me that’s how poetry works," says Anderson.
 "See, the struggle with poetry — the attraction to poetry for me spiritually is its obscurity, its hiddenness.
 There’s less temptation to ego in that sense, but that's also the struggle . . .
 And even when you publish a book, or publish a poem in Rattle, nobody knows about it, or if they do, they don’t know what to say about it.
 And about half the time that depresses me and it feels pointless.
 And the other half of the time it feels freeing, like an invitation to keep dying to myself: 'Okay, I’m going to keep doing this anyway,' sort of a barometer of my faith.”

 Some of my favorite writers are seekers, searchers & believers.
-Enjoy a flashback through the archives:
+Browse through my archives:

 Help, Thanks, Wow - Anne Lamott